The EarthCorps difference

 Puget Sound is our classroom and our legacy.

 EarthCorps is located in the heart of the Pacific Northwest: Seattle, Washington.
 Here, we watch the sun rise over the Cascade Mountains in the east, and then set behind the Olympic Mountains to the west.
-Everything that we do effects the health of Puget Sound – the large body of saltwater that sustains our region.
+Everything that we do affects the health of Puget Sound – the large body of saltwater that sustains our region.

 EarthCorps Crew is our primary conservation corps program where AmeriCorps and International Participants learn leadership skills through working collaboratively and executing technical restoration projects along shorelines, trails, and in forests.
 They choose to build an intentional community where they exchange ideas, learn, and grow from one another.
 Every day our corps is hard at work, improving the health of the Puget Sound region.

 Restoration is physically and mentally demanding work.